AltBeacon/android-beacon-library/README.md

 Apple came up with the technology as part of iOS7, which natively contains APIs to interact with them.
 For testing purposes, an iBeacon can be made out of an any iOS7 device that supports Low Energy Bluetooth using Apple's AirLocate sample code available [here](https://developer.apple.com/downloads/index.action?name=WWDC%202013#) An iBeacon can also be made out of a cheap Bluetooth LE dongle and a Linux vitual machine.
+Here is a VirtualBox image that works as an iBecaon if you have a BLE dongle.  http://bit.ly/1fNXoxa (just login with username/password then run the ./start script).

 ## What does this library do?